To Footer

 Theory and History of Architecture I

-The development of architecture as it is related to world culture with an emphasis on design, structure, materials, eco-social, and political factors are considered.
+Introduces the development of architecture theory and history as they relate to world culture, with an emphasis on design, structure, materials, eco-social, and political factors.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical